Tilburg University selects OCLC Web-scale Management Services, WorldCat Local for library management, discovery

 By delivering services that are at the network level, Web-scale Management Services from OCLC offer libraries the opportunity to share data and business processes, which up to now was not possible.
 Thanks to the service-oriented architecture, libraries can develop their own customized applications for library management activities that they can make available to their colleagues on the OCLC platform.
 The potential for cooperative innovation will lead to optimal use of data and library knowledge.

-With OCLC Web-scale Management Services, the Tilburg University Library will have a solution with workflow management, electronic resource management and integrated licence management, in addition to traditional tools for online library management such as metadata management, acquisition and interlibrary loan.
+With OCLC Web-scale Management Services, the Tilburg University Library will have a solution with workflow management, electronic resource management and integrated license management, in addition to traditional tools for online library management such as metadata management, acquisition and interlibrary loan.
 Cataloguing will be done—as before—in the national cataloguing system GGC.

 The WorldCat Local discovery-to-delivery service offers the Tilburg University Library simple implementation, a central knowledge base, access to a growing number of databases and collections, and full integration with WMS.